Stainless Steel vs Glass French Press: Complete Guide with Expert Tips

 Coffee steeping in glass French press

 Glass French presses are lighter compared to stainless steel, and they are easy to handle.
+The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, allows for consistent extraction with minimal technique.

 The Pros of Stainless Steel French Press